HsuanLee01/CP_Detection_in_Social_Networks/README.md

 ---
 This repository includes all the required files to replicate the simulation study of Hsuan Lee's "Changepoint inferece in Relational Event History data of a Social Network".
-Software requirements are R (http://www.r-project.org}.
+Software requirements is R (http://www.r-project.org}.

 ---